ConwayC1987/Portfolio-1/README.md

 ## 2. Newgrange the website

 This website was is all about Newgrange it provides the user with information of the history of Newgrange, what makes it so special, with an image gallery and a page with details on how to enter a draw for a chance to be in Newgrange for the Winter Solstice.
-The website is fully responsive on all devices and descripts how Newgrange was made and when, a video is also provided if the user wanted to learn more.
+The website is fully responsive on all devices and describes how Newgrange was made, when, and by who a video is also provided if the user wanted to learn more.

 ***